pcb-firmware-embedded/connectivity-between-Atmega16A-and-Atmega8A-using-SPI/README.md

 This project demonstrates bidirectional SPI communication between an **ATmega16A** and an **ATmega8A** using AVR-GCC in **Atmel Studio 6**.

+Proteus simulation was used to verify the SPI communication, keypad input, LCD display, and bidirectional data exchange between the ATmega16A and ATmega8A before hardware implementation.

 The ATmega16A operates as the **SPI master**, while the ATmega8A operates as the **SPI slave**.
 Each microcontroller has its own:

 - 4×4 matrix keypad